MANISH007700/parspec_assignment/README.md

 You can click this link -> https://parspec-bert-finetuned-lighting.streamlit.app/  and make preds

 2 - You can checkout the notebook which I have created.
 Load the finetuned model and make preds.

-< to make it more accessible, I have pushed the finetuned model to huggingface hub : Check here -> https://huggingface.co/luci007/LightingData-Bert-Finetuned/tree/main >
+PS < to make it more accessible, I have pushed the finetuned model to huggingface hub : Check here -> https://huggingface.co/luci007/LightingData-Bert-Finetuned/tree/main >

 - Clone the repo
 - Install the requirements.txt file
 - Move into code folder -> `cd /parspec_assignment/code`
 - Run the `tutorial.ipynb` file to make preds

 PS -> You need to have proper modules installed with versions to do so

 ---

 # Files and Folders ?
 _There are 5 Folders_ inside the repo

 1 - `src/` : Folder containing all the main code for **Streamlit APP for deployment + Frontend**

 - **_main.py_** : Main Streamlit code